buddhist-uni/buddhist-uni.github.io/_content/canon/nidanakatha.md

 The traditional, commentarial introduction to the Pāli Jātaka collection containing the most famous mythologized biography of the Buddha.

-This translation by T. W. Rhys Davids also contains his own introduction to the Jātakas, which remains worthwhile even a century later.
-Many thanks to [Ānandajoti Bhikkhu]({% link _authors/anandajoti.md %}) for making the book available in a polished, digital format.
+This translation by T. W. Rhys Davids also contains his own introduction to the Jātakas, which remains worth a read even a century later.